-- More content is not necessarily better for increasing your e-commerce website’s ranking.
+- Is content king in the world of SEO?
+More content is not necessarily better for increasing your e-commerce website’s ranking.

 The main feature of your e-commerce store will be your products, and once you have the product descriptions and specifications covered, do you really want to waste time adding further written content just because marketing gurus keep repeating Bill Gates’ assertion that content is king?

 You should never add irrelevant content to your website or web store.
 What you can do is make sure the relevant content you already have is working hard for you, because Bill Gates did know what he was talking about.

 Here at Supple, we like to find the best application of different SEO strategies, which means rather than trusting in theory alone, we’ve found practical ways to verify those strategies.
 When we wanted to test the theory of quality over quantity for the content on an e-commerce site, we built our own site with a structure common to many web stores.

 To assess whether other SEO strategies could replace masses of written content, we did a case study where we built a well-structured site with no written content and saw its traffic increase from 0 to 200K views per month.
 Having found the practical application for this SEO theory, we set about improving the search engine visibility of our customer’s websites.

 Therefore, we’ve found that it is possible for your e-commerce site to rise through the ranks and reach the first page of Google’s search results without the pain of creating extra content.
 In fact, if you use the existing content on your website to its full advantage (remember that images and videos are content too), then you could boost your rankings without adding anything at all.

 SEO Tips for Ecommerce Sites

 This is how you can optimise the content on your ecommerce site: